CasinoLove logo

 “If you go to 4–5% house edge, you get greedy and players will see it.”

 While the final responsibility lies with operators, aggregators like Alea can monitor transactions and alert on suspicious behavior.
-However, Alex emphasized that game developers face a delicate balance: building engaging—not addictive—experiences.
+However, Alex emphasized that game developers face a delicate balance: building engaging and not addictive experiences.

 “We’re not just competing with other casinos.
 We’re competing with time itself.”